seawill77/NBA-Player/README.md

 ## demo links  AWS  t2 instance: http://nba-shotchart.s3-website-us-west-1.amazonaws.com/

+## This project was create d with  https://www.npmjs.com/package/d3-shotchart

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>